-Here, $R_0$ is given in ( $\mu$ mol m-2 s-1), based on the surface area of the roots or microbes.
-Soil respiration is simulated for microbes and roots separately, using Eq.
+microbes and roots separately, using Eq.
 (1), and summed up to form the total soil respiration.
 Each of the two components is the sum of the respective respiration contributions from the 15 soil layers, weighted by the root fractions of these layers.
 To obtain the total soil respiration per ground surface area, it is assumed that the sum of the total root and microbe surface area resemble the leaf area index.

 The second change in the source code was made within the plant physiology sub models in the calculation of photosynthesis.
-The temperature dependence of the maximum catalytic activity of Rubisco at saturated ribulose biphosphate (RuBP) and saturated CO2, $V{cmax}$ (μmol m-2 s-1) follows a third-order polynomial given by Kirschbaum and Farquhar (1984), which was derived from measurements made in a temperature range of 15 to 32 °C. For temperatures below 10 °C this third-order polynomial results in an unrealistic increase of $V{cmax}$ , as was already noticed by Leuning (1997).
-As temperatures of less than 10 °C are very common at our site, the third-order polynomial was replaced by the temperature dependence of $V{cmax}$ as used in the C3 leaf sub-module PSN6 of the model SVAT-CN (Falge et al., 1996, 2005):
+The temperature dependence of the maximum catalytic activity of Rubisco at saturated ribulose biphosphate (RuBP) and saturated CO2, $V{\text{cmax}}$ (μmol m-2 s-1) follows a third-order polynomial given by Kirschbaum and Farquhar (1984), which was derived from measurements made in a temperature range of 15 to 32 °C. For temperatures below 10 °C this third-order polynomial results in an unrealistic increase of $V{\text{cmax}}$ , as was already noticed by Leuning (1997).
+As temperatures of less than 10 °C are very common at our site, the third-order polynomial was replaced by the temperature dependence of $V{\text{cmax}}$ as used in the $C_3$ leaf sub-module PSN6 of the model SVAT-CN (Falge et al., 1996, 2005):